einsteinpy/einsteinpy/docs/source/codeofconduct.rst

   same respect as people within our community.

 * We pledge to help the entire community follow the code of conduct, and to not remain silent when we see violations of the code of conduct.
-Action will be taken against the members of our community who violate the code which
-  includes: contacting shreyas@einsteinpy.org (all emails sent to this address will be treated with the strictest confidence) or talking privately with the person.
+We will take action when members of our community violate this code such as contacting shreyas@einsteinpy.org (all emails sent to this address will be treated with the strictest confidence) or talking privately with the person.

 This code of conduct applies to all community situations online and offline, including mailing lists, forums, social media, conferences, meetings, associated social events, and one-to-one interactions.